the cognitive processes involved in producing and understanding linguistic communication

 collapsing of two languages into one resulting from the consistent spatial interaction of peoples with different languages.

 Languages of traditional, numerically smaller, and technoligically less advanced people have been replaced, or greatly modified, by the languages of invaders.

-Technique using the vocabulary of an extinct language to recreate the language that proceeded it.
+technique using the vocabulary of an extinct language to re-create the language that preceded it.

 countries in which only one language is spoken